-A Guide to Hiking Moro Rock in Sequoia National Park
+A Complete Guide to Hiking Moro Rock in Sequoia National Park

 About Moro Rock

-According to Atlas Obscura, the famous rock formation was named after the roan-colored mustang of one of the residents of nearby Three Rivers.
+According to Atlas Obscura, the famous rock formation was named after a roan-colored mustang of one of the residents of Three Rivers.
 The animal, whose name was Moro, was often rushing around and under the rock ledger of the monolith.
 Eventually, people started calling the place Moro’s Rock.

-Hiking to the summit of Moro Rock was impossible until the early 20th century.
+Hiking to the summit of Moro Rock, however, was impossible until the early 20th century.
 The first stairway was installed only in 1917.
-The wooden structure, though, didn’t last long.
+The wooden structure, however, didn’t last long.
 By the late 1920s, it needed serious repairs.
 In 1931, a 797-foot-long stone Moro Rock stairway replaced the wooden structure, making hiking to the summit safer and more convenient.

 How to Get to Moro Rock

-You don’t need to worry about the parking situation in summer though.
-Leave your car at the parking lot near the Giant Forest Museum and use free shuttle to get to Moro Rock.
+You don’t need to worry about the parking situation in summer, though.
+Leave your car at a larger parking lot near the Giant Forest Museum and use free shuttle that takes you straight to Moro Rock.
 The shuttle operates from 8:00 a.m. until 6:00 p.m.
-The service, however, is not available in 2020 in response to COVID-19.
+For further updated, be sure to check National Park Service’s website.

 Hiking Moro Rock Trail

 The 1.5-mile Moro Rock Trail offers a chance to hike through the woods of Sequoia National Park before climbing up the stairway.
-The trailhead is located across the street to the right of the Giant Forest Museum.
-If you feel lost, look for a big wooden sign with More Rock Trail to guide you in the right direction.
+The trailhead is located across the road, to the right of the Giant Forest Museum.
+If you feel lost, look for a big wooden sign with Moro Rock Trail to guide you in the right direction.

 What to Pack

-Although the entire Moro Rock Trail takes approximately 2-3 hours, you might still want to pack a few essentials.
+Although the entire Moro Rock Trail takes approximately 2-3 hours, you may still want to pack the following essentials:

-- Good trail running shoes with non-slip sole come in handy when walking up the Moro Rock stairway.
+- Good trail running shoes with non-slip sole.
+These come in handy when walking up the Moro Rock stairway.

 - Sunscreen.
-You can get sunburned even in the shade of the giant sequoias.
+You can get sunburned even in the shady areas created by the giant sequoias.

-- Use Kleenex wet wipes to clean your hands and shoes after hiking the Moro Rock Trail.
+- Kleenex wet wipes.
+You may want to use them to clean your hands and shoes after hiking the Moro Rock Trail.

 - 5 Things You Should Know before Visiting Sequoia National Park